kennethnym/former/doc/form-submission.md

 ## Delegating submission to Bloc

-It is also possible to delegate form submission a bloc:
+It is also possible to delegate form submission to a bloc:

 ```dart
 @Formable()